PEXANE2/azure-docs.tr-tr/articles/iot-edge/tutorial-java-module.md

 ## <a name="next-steps"></a>Sonraki adımlar

 Bu öğreticide IoT Edge cihazınız tarafından üretilen ham verileri filtrelemek için kod içeren bir IoT Edge modülü oluşturdunuz.
-Kendi modüllerinizi oluşturmaya hazırsanız, [kendi IoT Edge modüllerinizi geliştirme](module-development.md) veya [Visual Studio Code ile modüller geliştirme](how-to-vs-code-develop-module.md)hakkında daha fazla bilgi edinebilirsiniz.
-Azure IoT Edge bir sonraki öğreticilere devam ederek, verileri kenarda işlemek ve analiz etmek için Azure Cloud Services 'ı dağıtmanıza nasıl yardımcı olabileceğini öğrenebilirsiniz.
+When you're ready to build your own modules, you can learn more about [developing your own IoT Edge modules](module-development.md) or how to [develop modules with Visual Studio Code](how-to-vs-code-develop-module.md).
+You can continue on to the next tutorials to learn how Azure IoT Edge can help you deploy Azure cloud services to process and analyze data at the edge.

 > [!div class="nextstepaction"]
 > [Functions](tutorial-deploy-function.md)